Army Community Service (ACS)

 Special Needs Accommodation Process or now known as the Multi-disciplinary Inclusion Action Team (SNAP/MIAT)

 The Special Needs Accommodation Process or the Multi-disciplinary Inclusion Action Team (SNAP/MIAT) is a team established to ensure the most appropriate placement of children with special needs.
-The team meets to review any new applications for Child, Youth and School Services (CYSS) programs that indicate any possible special needs, review the needs of children already placed in the CYSS program and determine if those needs can be met.
+The team meets to review any new applications for Child and Youth Services (CYS) programs that indicate any possible special needs, review the needs of children already placed in the CYS program and determine if those needs can be met.
 Military Members are mandated to enroll in EFMP for most of these conditions and if they are not enrolled, the EFMP Manager will contact the Servicemember to have an enrollment screening into EFMP be initiated.